 We appreciate that the Minister for Education and Skills, Deputy Joe McHugh, is here to listen to the recommendations and what the committee has to say.
 It is to be hoped he will ensure they are implemented.

-The committee included in its 2018 work programme to undertake a review of the relationship and sexual education, RSE, curriculum, including matters relating to contraception and consent.
+The committee included in its 2018 work programme to undertake a review of the relationships and sexual education, RSE, curriculum, including matters relating to contraception and consent.
 The committee carried out an in-depth review of how this is delivered in primary and post-primary schools, colleges, youth clubs and other organisations which play an important role through their interactions with young people.

 We sought submissions from a vast number of organisations and received 54 in total.
 We then had oral engagement with 26 different organisations and groups.
 On behalf of the members of the committee, I want to acknowledge the dedication and hard work of teachers in schools across the State in the delivery of the RSE programme to students.
 However, while the current curriculum was viewed as progressive when it was introduced in 1999, the committee feels that 20 years later it needs to be updated in order to take account of the significant societal changes which have taken place.
 It is very obvious that, due to these significant changes, it is essential that any RSE curriculum taught in schools equips our children and young people with the tools to navigate successfully and safely our modern world and the challenges they face.